SCL-Project/Tokenization/P2P Lending/Backend_Samuel/p2p-backend/readme.md

 To connect the backend to the database you must have downloaded XAMPP and Apache and MySQL must be running and there must be a table called users in your p2p_lending Database.

 To run the application just start the backend as usual.

+# Implement the backend into the frontend
+Go to p2p-frontend-poc/src/auth and open the register.js and the login.js file.